Last Updated on May 28, 2023 by Ellen

 Living the Dream

-Tedly was 52 and I was (almost) 44 when we decided to retire early.
+Tedly was 52 and I was almost 44 when we decided to retire early and travel the world.
 We almost didn’t stop working that early.
 In fact, one plan we kicked around after I moved to San Diego from Cleveland (we weren’t married yet) was that Tedly could retire first and join me in California as my house wife (my job was kind of demanding) while I kept working a few more years.

 Honestly, all of our ‘plans’ felt more like just talk to me.
 It was difficult for me to really envision a life of travel in early retirement.
 Remember I shared how I can be impatient?